-4.1 The Beginning of Modern Mathematics
+4.1 The beginning of modern mathematics

-As shown in Fig. 1.2, mathematics as we know it today began in the sixteenth to eighteenth centuries, arguably starting with Galileo, Descartes, Fermat, Newton, the Bernoulli family, and most important Euler.
+As shown in Fig. 1.2 (p.
+15), mathematics as we know it today began in the 16th to 18th centuries, arguably starting with Galileo, Descartes, Fermat, Newton, the Bernoulli family, and most important Euler.
 Galileo was formidable because of his fame, fortune, and "successful" stance against the powerful Catholic establishment.
 His creativity in scientific circles was certainly well known due to his many skills and accomplishments.
 Descartes and Fermat were at the forefront of merging algebra and geometry.
 While Fermat kept meticulous notebooks, he did not publish and tended to be secretive.
-Thus Descartes's contributions were more widely acknowledged, though not necessarily deeper.
+Thus Descartes's contributions were more widely acknowledged though not necessarily deeper.

-Regarding the development of calculus, much was yet to be developed by Newton and Leibniz using term by term integration of functions based on Taylor series representation.
+Regarding the development of calculus, much was yet to be developed by Newton and Leibniz using term-byterm integration of functions based on Taylor series representation.
 This was a powerful technique but, as stated earlier, incomplete because the Taylor series can represent only single-valued functions within the RoC.
 More important, Newton (and others) failed to recognize (i.e., rejected) the powerful generalization to complex analytic functions.
 The first major breakthrough was Newton's publication of Principia (1687), and the second was by Riemann (1851), advised by Gauss but possibly more influenced by Cauchy.

-Following both Galileo's and Newton's lead, the secretive and introverted behavior of the typical mathematician dramatically changed with the Bernoulli family (Fig. 3.1).
+Following Newton's lead, the secretive and introverted behavior of the typical mathematician dramatically changed with the Bernoulli family (Fig. 3.1, p.
+62).
 The oldest brother Jacob taught his much younger brother Johann, who then taught his son Daniel.
 But Johann's star pupil was Leonhard Euler.
-Euler first mastered all the tools and then published with a prolifically previously unknown.
+Euler first mastered all the tools and then published with a prolificacy previously unknown.

-Euler and the circular functions: Euler's first major task was to understand the family of analytic circular functions $(e^x, \sin(x), \cos(x), \operatorname{and} \log(x))$, a task begun by the Bernoulli family.
+Euler and the circular functions: Euler's first major task was to understand the family of analytic circular functions- $e^x$ , $\sin(x)$ , $\cos(x)$ , and $\log(x)$ -a task begun by the Bernoulli family.
 Euler sought relationships among these many functions, some of which may not be thought of as being related, such as the log and sin functions.
 The connection that may "easily" be made is through their complex Taylor series representation (Eq.
-3.2.9).
-By the manipulation of the analytic series representations, the relationship between e^x and $\sin(x)$ and $\cos(x)$ was precisely captured with the equation and its analytic inverse (Greenberg 1988, p.
+3.2.8, p.
+76).
+By the manipulation of the analytic series representations, the relationship between $e^x$ and $\sin(x)$ and $\cos(x)$ was precisely captured with the equation and its analytic inverse (Greenberg, 1988, p.
 1135)